-If you do not qualify for emergency benefits, DTA has to decide on your application and make sure you get your SNAP benefits within 30 days of your application date.
-The amount you get should be retroactive to the date you applied if you are found eligible.
+DTA has to decide on your application and make sure you get your SNAP benefits within 30 days of the day you apply.
+The amount you get is retroactive to the date you applied if you are found eligible.
 106 C.M.R. § 361.700(A).

 Additional Policy Guidance

-- DTA can only deny SNAP applications before Day 30 if household ineligible for financial (over income) or non-financial reason (immigrant status, student status, etc).
+- DTA can only deny SNAP applications before Day 30 if household found ineligible for financial (over income) or non-financial reason (immigrant status, student status, etc.).
 F.O.
 Memo 2011-38 (Aug.
 3, 2011).